OpenNTI/nti.docs.platform.enduser/editorguide/course.rst

 -  Set the Publish State of the Lesson
 -  Set the Time Frame of the Lesson
 -  Create a Section (in the Lesson)
--  Add Content to a Section
+-  Add content to a Section
 -  Schedule Assignments
 -  [Advanced] Create and Place an Assignment
 -  [Advanced] Create and Place a Reading